graphql/graphiql/packages/vscode-graphql/README.md

 Notice that `documents` key supports glob pattern and hence `["**/*.graphql"]` is also valid.

-Normally, you want to point your `documents` to different files per project to ensure only one schema is used for the queries.
-However, you can also mix queries for different schemas in the same file by adding a `#graphql:<suffix>` comment to the query that matches the `languageService.gqlTagOptions.annotationSuffix` for the project:
+Normally, you would point your `documents` in each project to different files to ensure that only one schema is used for the queries.
+However, you can also mix queries for different schemas into the same file by adding a `#graphql:<suffix>` comment to each query, matching the `languageService.gqlTagOptions.annotationSuffix` for the project:

 ```ts
 // file.js